gitwater/stateful-agentic-framework/README.md

 - **Vector Database**: `db/vector/<agent name>.db/`

 The vector database is used to store semantic embeddings for long-term memory retrieval, while the SQL database is for structured data, states, and other agent metadata.

 ---

-## Examples

-1. **Simple State Configuration**
-   - Check `config/template_config.yaml` for a minimal configuration example.
-   - Copy the file, fill in your `persona`, `states`, `goals`, and run.

-2. **Advanced Setup**
-   - Modify default settings and experiment with advanced states, custom data structures, or specialized reasoning agents.

----